stentorium/stentor/api/reviews/stentor-models.api.md

 // @public (undocumented)
 export type LatestIntent = "LatestIntent";

-// Warning: (ae-missing-release-tag) "LaunchRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface LaunchRequest extends BaseRequest {
     intentId: LaunchRequestID;
     sessionId: string;
-    // (undocumented)
     type: LaunchRequestType;
 }